Learn how to declutter your home before moving. Get easy tips for getting rid of your things to move cross-country or to downsize your home.

 Digitize the special stuff and toss the originals.

 There’s no shame in bribing yourself (but not with more stuff!)
 A glass of wine, some ice cream, a bubble bath, whatever works for you.
-Which brings us to the next point:
+This brings us to the next point:

 No More Shopping